smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ## OpenNESS Service Mesh Enablement through Istio

 [Istio](https://istio.io/) is a feature-rich cloud-native service mesh platform that provides a collection of key capabilities such as: [Traffic Management](https://istio.io/latest/docs/concepts/traffic-management/), [Security](https://istio.io/latest/docs/concepts/security/) and [Observability](https://istio.io/latest/docs/concepts/observability/) uniformly across a network of services.
-OpenNESS integrates natively with the Istio service mesh to help reducing the complexity of large scale edge applications, services and network functions.
+OpenNESS integrates natively with the Istio service mesh to help reduce the complexity of large scale edge applications, services and network functions.
 The Istio service mesh is deployed automatically through the OpenNESS Experience Kits (OEK) with an option to onboard the media analytics services on the service mesh.

-Istio mandates injecting [Envoy sidecars](https://istio.io/v1.6/docs/ops/deployment/architecture/#envoy) to the applications & services pods to become part of the service mesh.
+Istio mandates injecting [Envoy sidecars](https://istio.io/latest/docs/ops/deployment/architecture/#envoy) into the applications and services pods to become part of the service mesh.
 The Envoy sidecars intercepts all inter-pod traffic, therefore, it becomes easy to manage, secure and observe.
 Sidecar injection is automatically enabled to the `default` namespace in the OpenNESS cluster.
 This is done by applying the label `istio-injection=enabled` to the `default` namespace.

 ## Video Analytics Service Mesh